opencast/opencast/docs/guides/admin/docs/modules/studio.md

 The preferred way to let your users access Studio is via LTI.
 Remember to configure your LTI users to have the role `ROLE_STUDIO` so that they can access Studio and all APIs used by Studio.

+__Note:__ To reduce processing time, Studio's default workflow does not enable editing by default.
+To turn it back on modify `etc/workflows/studio-upload.xml`, changing the value of `skipEditorPreview` to `false`.

 ## Configuring Studio